puccoonhuang/threadpool/README.md

 # threadpool
-a threadpool which is extracted from POCO Library.
+A threadpool which is extracted from POCO Library.
+Thanks the author of POCO Library.